zombifier/My_Stardew_Mods/CustomBuilders/README.md

 By default, a building can only be associated with one builder.
-To allow for multiple builders for one building (e.g. allow your NPC to also construct Sheds even though Shed is associated with Robin), add the following key to the building's `CustomFields` field:
+To allow for multiple builders for one building (e.g. allow your NPC to also construct Sheds even though Shed is associated with Robin), there are two methods:

+### Add an extra building for an NPC
+Add the following key to the building's `CustomFields` field:

 `selph.CustomBuilders_ExtraBuilder_<Put Anything Here As Long As It's Unique, Ideally Containing Your Mod ID>`

 The value will be the NPC's internal name.
 You can specify multiple eligible builders by adding multiple entries.

+### Inherit all buildings from another NPC
+Add the following key to the custom builder NPC's `CustomFields` field:

+`selph.CustomBuilders_InheritBuilder_<Put Anything Here As Long As It's Unique, Ideally Containing Your Mod ID>`

+The value is the other builder to inherit from (e.g. `Robin` or `Wizard`).

 Additionally, the mod adds the following GSQ that checks the current builder menu: